jvanosdol/README-generator/output/README.md

   ## Description:

-  fasdf
+  This is a project description.

   ## Built With

-  zcvz
+  Javascript, NodeJs, Inquirer Package

+  ## License

+ License: MIT License

   ## Installation

-  xcvz
+  NodeJs and Inquirer

   ## Credits

-  xcvzxcvzxcvzxcv
+  Stackoverflow, youtube, W3 Schools

   ## How to Contribute

-  afdsgadsgfadsf
+  contact me to add onto the project

   ## Contact

-  GitHub username: sadfasdf
+  GitHub username: jvanosdol

-  GitHub URL: asdfasdf
+  GitHub URL: jvanosdol

-  Email: poiupoiu
+  Email: jvanosdol